tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges both in the control and data planes.

-Global Identifier Based Slice Selector:
+Identifier Based Slice Selector:

-> A slice policy can include a global Slice Selector (SS) field that is carried in each packet to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
-Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding path (next-hop), and use the SS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.
-This approach achieves better scale as the number slice aggregates grow.
+> A slice policy can include a Slice Selector Identifier (SSI) field that is carried in each packet to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s), and use the SSI field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.

-> The SS can be carried in one of multiple fields within the packet, depending on the dataplane used.
-For example, in MPLS networks, the SS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
+> The SSI can be carried in one of multiple fields within the packet, depending on the dataplane used.
+For example, in MPLS networks, the SSI can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
-All packets that belong to the same slice aggregate MAY carry the same SS label in the MPLS label stack.
-It is possible, as well, to have multiple SS map to the same slice policy.
+All packets that belong to the same slice aggregate MAY carry the same SSI label in the MPLS label stack.
+It is possible, as well, to have multiple SSI map to the same slice aggregate.

-> The MPLS SS Label (SSL) may appear in several positions in the MPLS label stack.
+> The SSI can be Label (SSL) may appear in several positions in the MPLS label stack.
 For example, the MPLS SSL can be maintained at the top of the label stack while the packet is forwarded along the MPLS